Flute Quartet No. 1 (Mozart): I. Allegro

-Movement 2
+II.
+Adagio

-The second movement is a serenade that features new techniques boasted by Mannheim's top level players.
-The string players create a textural contrast between their Pizzicato figures and the flute's long sustained melodies that feature the Mannheim style's sweeping gestures and harmonic suspensions.
+The second movement, in B minor, is a serenade that features new techniques boasted by Mannheim's top level players.
+The string players create a textural contrast between their pizzicato figures and the flute's long sustained melodies that feature the Mannheim style's sweeping gestures and harmonic suspensions.
 The movement is short compared to the first movement and takes a similar approach to distinction of the main flute voice to the rest of the ensemble by means of texture rather than virtuosity.